Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Introduction

-Recent works on retrieval-augmented generation solve this problem from two main directions.
-One line of methods strengthens the \emph{retrieval pipeline} while keeping the context size essentially fixed.
-Classical sparse retrievers and dense dual-encoder retrievers improve the recall and coarse ranking of candidate passages, and are often coupled with cross-encoder or sequence-to-sequence rerankers that refine the fine-grained ordering of documents~\citep{robertson2009probabilistic,karpukhin-etal-2020-dense,xiong2020approximatenearestneighbornegative,nogueira2020documentrankingpretrainedsequencetosequence}.
-More recently, LLM-based rerankers score and prune contexts using query-aware, list-aware, or generator-aware signals~\citep{sun2024chatgptgoodsearchinvestigating,chen2025scirerankbenchbenchmarkingrerankersscientific,drozdov2023paradepassagerankingusing,wang2024learningretrieveincontextexamples,deng2025influenceguidedcontextselection}.
-These approaches are effective at promoting highly relevant passages in the ranked list and demoting obvious distractors, but the generator still typically consumes either a fixed top-$K$ prefix or a set obtained by hand-crafted thresholds, so the fundamental trade-off between missing evidence and accumulating noise remains.
+Recent studies on retrieval-augmented generation address this problem from two principal approaches.
+The first line of work enhances the retrieval pipeline while largely maintaining a fixed context size.
+Conventional sparse retrievers and dense dual-encoder models improve the recall using coarse ranking of candidate passages, and are frequently combined with cross-encoder or sequence-to-sequence rerankers that further refine the fine-grained ordering of documents~\cite{robertson2009probabilistic,karpukhin-etal-2020-dense,xiong2020approximatenearestneighbornegative,nogueira2020documentrankingpretrainedsequencetosequence}.
+More recent efforts employ LLM-based rerankers, which leverage query-aware, list-aware, or generator-aware signals to score and filter contexts~\cite{sun2024chatgptgoodsearchinvestigating,chen2025scirerankbenchbenchmarkingrerankersscientific,drozdov2023paradepassagerankingusing,wang2024learningretrieveincontextexamples,deng2025influenceguidedcontextselection}.
+While these methods are effective at elevating highly relevant passages and suppressing obvious distractors in the ranked list, the generator typically still processes either a fixed top-K set or manually defined thresholds; thus, the inherent trade-off between missing pertinent evidence and accumulating irrelevant noise still exists.

-A complementary line of work explicitly \emph{adapts the number of retrieved passages}.
-Adaptive-RAG routes each query to no-retrieval, single-step, or iterative RAG pipelines based on a learned complexity classifier~\citep{jeong2024adaptiveraglearningadaptretrievalaugmented}, while adaptive-$k$ methods select the cutoff $K$ from the similarity-score distribution of the retrieved candidates without additional model tuning or extra LLM calls~\citep{taguchi2025efficientcontextselectionlongcontext}.
-Although such methods alleviate the mismatch between simple and complex queries, they still rely on heuristic decision rules over per-passage similarity scores, and do not directly optimize for a \emph{minimal sufficient} evidence subset under a given token budget.
+A complementary line of work \emph{adapts how much external evidence to use} on a per-query basis.
+Adaptive-RAG trains a lightweight classifier to route each query to different retrieval \emph{depths} (e.g., no retrieval, single-step retrieval, or iterative retrieval) based on estimated question complexity~\cite{jeong2024adaptiveraglearningadaptretrievalaugmented}.
+In contrast, Adaptive-$k$ selects a query- and context-specific cutoff $K$ by thresholding the similarity-score distribution of retrieved candidates, requiring neither additional fine-tuning nor extra LLM calls~\cite{taguchi2025efficientcontextselectionlongcontext}.
+While these approaches avoid using a fixed $k$, they rely on either a learned \emph{query-level} router or on \emph{non-learned} score-thresholding rules, and they do not explicitly optimize for identifying a non-redundant evidence subset that preserves answerability under a fixed input budget.